The views, opinions and recommendations expressed in this article are solely those of the author and do not necessarily reflect those of PerfectBee.

 Varroa Mite Treatments

 There are many methods for reducing the number of Varroa Mites in your colonies.
-These chemical methods include:
+These methods include:

 As with any chemical, each treatment modality carries its own risks and Apistan Strips are documented as having Varroa Mite resistance to this treatment.
 If you choose to treat with Oxalic Acid, treatment should be done in early spring or late fall.
 It also requires the purchase of a vaporizer.